k8-scalar/k8-scalar/docs/overview.md

     of a case study on using Cassandra in a Log Management-as-a-Service platform .

-  - The paper illustrates how to design, setup and analyze a series of experiments to configure and evaluate the performance of a Riemann-based autoscaler for a particular database (i.e., Cassandra ) and a particular workload type

-The artifact partially supports the following contribution of the scholarly paper:

-  - The paper validates the effectiveness of K8-scalar as a workbench for accurately comparing the performance of different auto-scaling strategies.
-This validation has been performed as part of a master thesis.
-The artifact includes all the code for running the experiments, but it does not include the collected research data, which is lost because the student did not commit the research data to our research data repository.

 ## Content

 The artifact is stored and publicly available on GitHub at the following